analogdevicesinc/doctools/docs/cli.rst

 The option ``extensions`` allow to append extra Sphinx extensions, beyond the automatically imported from the sourced documentations.

+Just like :ref:`serve`, Custom doc also has :ref:`serve lfs`.
+The current limitation is that only copied images (from the sphinx's "copying images..." step) are looked for lfs pointers, so artifacts from other steps are missed, such as from the download directive.

 Working with multiple docs
 ++++++++++++++++++++++++++